 2 tomatoes - chopped

-Stir the ingredients together and allow them to cook for 3 to 4 minutes.
+ingredients together and allow them to cook for a thick paste.

 Continue to stir the mixture, ensuring the vegetables are coated with the spices.